 This page includes Fees Free information resources for tertiary education organisations.

-- Carrying forward fees-free entitlement (PDF, 875 Kb)
+- Methodology for calculating fees-free learner carry-over entitlement (PDF, 982 Kb)

 - How to check the amount of fees-free allocated to each learner (PDF, 813 Kb)

 - How fees-free is applied to aviation provision (PDF, 599 Kb)

 - How to check an NSN for fees-free eligibility (PDF, 712 Kb)

 - Fees Free Starter Pack for Providers - 2021 (PDF, 386 Kb)